 Conclusion - media buying is weird

-Remember, as the client, your media spend is the largest part of your marketing budget.
-And the fact that the people responsible for spending that live in a world of overcompensating details or a high adrenalin social whirl, well, that’s not normal.
+As the client, your media spend is the largest part of your marketing budget.
+But weirdly, the people you trust to spend that money live in a world of overcompensating details and high adrenalin socialising.
+Yep, media buying is a strange old part of marketing.